Tuition & Housing

 - Students taking more than one program (for example, a July Session summer course and an August Session course) are required to meet all their financial obligations by the deadline of the first program they will attend.

-- Students who enrol in more than one summer course (June 29 – July 23, 2020) receive a 10% discount on their overall course tuition.
+- Students who enroll in more than one summer course (June 28 – July 22, 2021) receive a 10% discount on their overall course tuition.
 The discount does not apply to language courses, archaeological field schools, and special programs.

 - Students who are studying in more than one summer program and are living in University housing will be charged an additional housing fee for the days between the programs.
 Register for housing.

 - Late Fee: A late fee of $150 will be charged for payments received after the program payment deadline.

 - Requests to change courses may only be made during the first three days of the program.
 Should there be a difference in price, the students will be charged or issued a refund accordingly.

 - Students who are unable to arrive for their course(s) due to the COVID-19 pandemic and wish to withdraw their participation will be eligible for a full refund (a refund of the application fee, housing fee, and tuition) if their application is cancelled by May 28, 2021.